 We are working to address the burden of cholera and other diarrheal diseases.
 In 2011, we received approval from the US Food and Drug Administration for phase 1 clinical trials of an investigational new drug called iOWH032 to treat acute secretory diarrhea resulting from diseases like cholera.
 This first-in-class synthetic drug is designed to be used in conjunction with oral rehydration therapy, providing faster relief of diarrhea symptoms and encouraging wider adoption of and compliance with the therapy.
-The drug candidate is scheduled to enter phase 2 trials in 2012.
+The drug candidate is currently in phase 2 trials in Bangladesh.

 We continuously evaluate new treatment opportunities for infectious diarrheal disease and establish partnerships to move forward promising candidates for development.
 Currently, we are collaborating with Anacor Pharmaceuticals to find antibacterial compounds for treating bloody diarrhea (shigellosis) and with the Center for World Health and Medicine to identify potential anti-secretory drug candidates.

 Malaria is a life-threatening disease transmitted by mosquitoes infected with parasites of the genus Plasmodium.
 Every year, malaria infects an estimated 216 million people, causing 655,000 deaths—most of them young children in sub-Saharan Africa.
 With proper surveillance and care, malaria can be prevented and treated.

 Artemisinin-based combination therapy is the gold standard of malaria treatment.
 However, the supply of artemisinin derived from plants can be unstable, resulting in shortages and high cost of therapy.

 To strengthen production of artemisinin, we set out to develop an innovative manufacturing process to create a non-seasonal, high-quality, and affordable supply of artemisinin.